ylxdzsw/sopipe/readme.md

 - [tcp]: Listen to a tcp port or send to a (remote) tcp port.
 If the stream is directed (e.g. produced by `socks5_server`), the output `tcp` node don't need arguments about destination.
 - [udp]: Similar to `tcp` but for UDP.
-- [stdio]: Read or write to the STDIN / STDOUT.
-Great for testing.
+- [stdio]: Read or write to STDIN / STDOUT.

 [tcp]: https://github.com/ylxdzsw/sopipe/tree/master/components/tcp
 [udp]: https://github.com/ylxdzsw/sopipe/tree/master/components/udp